Social Democrats (Denmark): Platform

-Since its foundation, the lemma of the party has been "Liberty, Equality and Brotherhood" and these values are still described as central in the party program.
+Since its foundation, the motto of the party has been "Liberty, Equality, Fraternity" and these values are still described as central in the party program.
 In the political program, these values are described as being consistent with a focus on solidarity with the poorest and social welfare to those who need it, with individual responsibility in relation to other members in society and with an increased involvement in the European Union project.

-As well as adopting more left-leaning economics, the party has become increasingly sceptical of mass immigration from a left-wing perspective in the late 2010s, as it believes it has had negative impacts for much of the population, a more pressing issue since at least 2001 after the 11 September attacks which intensified during the 2015 European migrant crisis.
-It also returned to a more sceptical view of economic liberalism, including the view that perception of adopting the Third Way and practicing centrist, neoliberal economics, and supporting unrestricted economic globalisation contributed to its poor electoral performance in the late 2000s and early 2010s.
+As well as adopting more left-leaning economics, the party has become increasingly sceptical of immigration from the late 2010s.
+The party believes that immigration has had negative consequences for much of the population, a more pressing issue since at least 2001 after the 11 September attacks which intensified during the 2015 European migrant crisis.
+It also returned to a more sceptical view of economic liberalism, arguing that its adherence to Third Way politics, its application of centrist, neoliberal economics, and supporting unrestricted economic globalisation contributed to the party's poor electoral performance in the late 2000s and early 2010s.

+The party is described as anti-globalization, anti-immigrant, and critical of Islam.
+According to the party, Muslim immigrants do not respect the Danish judicial system, Muslim women abstain from working for religious reason, and they are also subject to "massive social control" in their immigrant communities.
 In a biography written before becoming the prime minister in 2019, Mette Frederiksen wrote: "For me, it is becoming increasingly clear that the price of unregulated globalisation, mass immigration and the free movement of labour is paid for by the lower classes."
+Frederiksen combined opposition to immigration and support for social cohesion with criticism of globalization, wealth inequality and erosion of workers' rights.
+Economist Mark Blyth wrote that under Frederiksen, the Danish Social Democrats have "torn up the neoliberal rule book" in favor of combining increased government spending with immigration controls.

+The party had factions that promoted anti-immigration policies since the 1980s, but it was Mette Frederiksen that completed the party's right-turn on immigration.
+Since then, Social Democrats have been supporting strict controls of immigration, arguing that it is integral to "a new class struggle" as it protects the national culture, rural communities and the working-class identities of Denmark.
+The party's proposals include expulsion of asylum seekers, a cap on non-Western immigration, and a requirement for immigrants to work at least 37 hours per week before being given a right to social and welfare benefits.
+It links immigration to sexual violence, trafficking and erosion of Danish culture.